 Introduction to selected topics in physical science, with emphasis on concepts necessary to teaching science at the elementary school level.
 Required of all elementary education majors but also open to other non-science majors.
+OFFERED: Fall semester.

-1020 Earth and Space Science
+1020 Earth and Space Science 4 hrs.
+(3, 2)

 Introduction to the study of geology, weather, and space science with an emphasis on the phenomena that pertain to the earth's crust and atmosphere and the methods used to form our understanding of these dynamic systems.
 May be taken alone or as a supplement to PHYS 1000.
+OFFERED: Spring semester.